renzbagaporo-powerx/s32g2_image_flashing/README.md

 ```

 After pulling, the files will be their actual size (typically 64 MB - 756 MB depending on the image).

-### Network Configuration

-The default network configuration for eMMC flashing assumes:
-- Board IP: `192.168.55.3`
-- Host/TFTP Server IP: `192.168.55.1`
-- Netmask: `255.255.255.0`

-Adjust these values based on your network setup when running `emmc_flash.py`.

 ### Reference Documentation